-The clearing and depository operations for the Partnership's security transaction is provided by one broker, Charles Schwab.
-At December 31, 2015, all securities owned and the amounts due to broker reflected in the statement of financial condition are positions with and amounts due to this broker.
+The clearing and depository operations for the Partnership's security transaction is provided by one broker, Charles Schwab & Co., Inc. (Schwab).
+At December 31, 2017, all securities owned and the amounts due from broker reflected in the statement of financial condition are positions with and amounts due from this broker.
 The securities serve as collateral for the amount due to broker.
 The broker's right to sell or repledge this collateral is limited to 140% of the amount due to the broker after adjusting for securities sold short and other items.